NicolasLynch/calculator-app/README.md

 ## Install dependencies:

 No need to do any previous installation.
-Just download it and run it
+Just download it and run it.